TAKE A TOUR IN A 1957 CHEVY!

-Hot set!
-The first location is the swanky arts center where Joel introduces his parents to Midge… and to Penny Pann.
-You’ll then head to the old-timey bar where Joel gets drinks with his friend Archie and it still looks like the 1950s inside!
-You also might recognize the bar from Mad About You, where Ursula works (Phoebe’s twin sister from Friends, both played by Lisa Kudrow!)
+The first location on the tour is the swanky arts center where Joel introduces his parents to Midge and, well, a ring-a-ding-ding, Penny Pann!
+You’ll then head to the old-timey bar where Joel gets drinks with his friend Archie.
+You betcha it still looks like the 1950s inside!

 Next, it’s time for a stroll in the park seen multiple times in the series.
-You might remember it best from the episode where Miriam finds herself in the spotlight yet again at a protest against a proposed highway that was almost built right through Manhattan.
-You’ll then head to the Irish Bar where Midge and crew visit.
-In real life, they didn’t let in dames until the 1970s!
+You might remember it best from the episode where Midge finds herself in the spotlight yet again at a protest against a proposed highway (that was almost built right through Manhattan).
+Rock around the clock and head to the Irish Bar where Midge and crew visit.
+In real life, they didn’t let dames in this bar until the 1970s!

-Right from the first episode, visit the kosher butcher where Mrs. Maisel picks up the lamb for her famous brisket and black-and-white cookies.
-Now permanently closed, you’ll see the main comedy club from the series as well as an old café which was seen in Maisel as well as Mad Men and Inside Llewyn Davis.
-Home to many poets and musicians while it was open, you’ll remember this location from Season 1.
+Taking it back to the pilot episode, you’ll visit the kosher butcher where Midge picks up black-and-white cookies and the lamb for her famous brisket.
+Now permanently closed, you’ll also see the main comedy club from the series, as well as an old café which was seen in Maisel as well as Mad Men and Inside Llewyn Davis.
+This was home to many poets and musicians while it was open.

 GREENWICH VILLAGE (cont.)